Menu

 Read More »

 Welcome to another edition of The Friday Five!
 Every Friday I cover a topic related to basketball gaming, either as a list of five items, or a Top 5 countdown.
 The topics for these lists and countdowns include everything from fun facts and recollections to commentary and critique.
-This week’s Five is Part 8 in an ongoing series looking at players that only appeared on certain teams in video games.
+This week’s Five is a list of five real events that I wish had happened during the course of my NBA 2K14 MyCAREER.

 Read More »

 Welcome to another edition of The Friday Five!
 Every Friday I cover a topic related to basketball gaming, either as a list of five items, or a Top 5 countdown.
 The topics for these lists and countdowns include everything from fun facts and recollections to commentary and critique.
-This week’s Five lists five features that didn’t originate in NBA Live or NBA 2K.
+This week’s Five is a list of five comments that annoy content creators.

 Read More »